Golf Strategy Optimization and the "Drive for show, putt for dough" adage

-For longer shots, they might play a bit safer, such as between the pin and the middle of the green, but since we do not have information about the geometry of the green (and the position of the pin with respect to this geometry), we also assume in this case that they again target the middle of the green.
+For longer shots, they might play it a bit safer, aiming between the pin and the middle of the green, but since we do not have information about the geometry of the green (and the position of the pin with respect to this geometry), we also assume in this case that they target the pin again.
 Second, professional golfers tend to choose a general strategy for each of the tee shots (on par-4 or par-5) before the first day of the tournament (in the training rounds on the previous days).
 So unless there are very different conditions between two rounds (e.g.~tee positions, weather conditions), we can reasonably assume that they aim at the same target.